JustinGOSSES/wellio.js/README.md

 #### 4. Jupyter Notebook running Python that uses node.js for a couple cells via Pixiedust library
 [This is coming.
 Currently <a href="">an issue</a> that needs help].
 This will demonstrate a use-case where you want to manipulate LAS data in python but find it easier to visualize the data from a JSON format, likely using JavaScript data visaulization tooling.

-## Code Organization Summary

-There are currently separate front-end and back-end javascript versions of wellio.
-Eventually, they will merge.

 #### Server-side
-The server-side wellio can be found in the <b>dist</b> folder.
+The main wellio code can be found in the <b>dist</b> folder.
 You can install it locally via `npm install wellio` as described on the npm homepage <a href="https://www.npmjs.com/package/wellio">here</a>.
 You can also call this via require(wellio) in ObservableHQ as described in the ObservableHQ demo above.

 ##### Wellio functions currently working include:
 - returnThing: A testing function that returns anything provided to it.